n0shake/Public-APIs/README.md

 ### Big Data and Analytics

 - [Google Charts](https://developers.google.com/chart/interactive/docs/) - Free tool with a wide range of capabilities for visualizing data from a website.
-- [Keen IO](https://keen.io/docs/api/) - Keen IO is a powerful, flexible, and scaleable solution that’s literally Big Data, easy-to-implement and at your fingertips.
+- [Keen IO](https://keen.io/docs/api/) - Keen IO is a powerful, flexible, and scalable solution that’s literally Big Data, easy-to-implement and at your fingertips.
 - [Mongo DB](https://github.com/mongodb) - mongoDB is ideal for developers who want precise control over the final results and processes for handling Big Data.
 - [Ryft](http://www.ryft.com/api) - integrate the Ryft ONE’s data analysis capabilities into existing big data environments for faster data analysis and real-time intelligence.
 - [LinkedData.Center](http://linkeddata.center/home/gdaas) - a RDF graph database as a service with W3C SPARQL query and SPARQL update apis. 💸